junhuanyang/junhuanyang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student in Information Technology (Information Science and Technology) at the George Mason University, advised by [Lei Yang](https://leiyang0416.github.io/) and [Weiwen Jiang](https://jqub.github.io/).
+I am a Ph.D. student in Information Technology (Information Science and Technology) at the George Mason University, advised by Dr. [Lei Yang](https://leiyang0416.github.io/) and Dr. [Weiwen Jiang](https://jqub.github.io/).
 My primary research interests focus on  *edge machine learning*, *AI4Science at the edge*, and *efficient AI*.
 I have authored over 10 papers in leading conferences and journals ([Google scholar](https://scholar.google.com/citations?user=otFECasAAAAJ&hl)).
-I also collaborate with [Youzuo Lin](https://sites.google.com/site/youzuolin044/home) from University of North Carolina at Chapel Hill and Los Alamos National Lab closely.
+I also collaborate with Dr. [Youzuo Lin](https://sites.google.com/site/youzuolin044/home) from University of North Carolina at Chapel Hill and Los Alamos National Lab closely.

 I graduated from School of Information and Software Engineering, University of Electronic Science and Technology of China with a bachelor’s degree and a master’s degree, advised by Jinyu Zhan.